ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Capacity: On-demand mode or provisioned mode with autoscaling
   - Encryption, backup, PITR (35 days)
   - Use case: store IoT devices info, time-series data,...
-- Amazon QLDB:
+- AWS QLDB:
   - Quantum Ledger Database
   - A ledger is a book recording financial transactions
   - Fully managed, serverless, high available, replication across 3 AZ
   - Used to review history of all the changes made to your application data over time
   - Immutable system: no entry can be removed or modified, cryptographically verifiable
   - Difference with Amazon Managed Blockchain: no decentralization component, in accordancewith financial regulation rules
-- Amazon Timestream:
+- AWS Timestream:
   - Fully managed, fast, scalable, serverless time series database
   - Auto scaling
   - Store and analyze trillions of events per day